McKee Mk 18 history

-The Mk 18 was squarer than the previous Mk 12 and can easily be distinguished by its square forward-braced rollover hoop.
+Having raced a McKee Mk 12 from 1969 to 1971, Dick DeJarld commissioned Bob McKee to build a monocoque F5000 car for 1972.
+The resulting Mk 18 used the same suspension as the earlier car, but was squarer in appearance and can easily be distinguished by its square forward-braced rollover hoop.
 Dick DeJarld entered the car in a number of pro F5000 races during 1972 but did not actually appear, restricting his known outings to SCCA Nationals, where Central Division could still muster reasonable Formula A fields.
 He made one Pro outing in 1973, but could not qualify from the heats at Michigan International Speedway.
-DeJarld raced the car until the end of the 1975 season when he sold it to fellow McKee enthusiast Ed Midgley to replace the Mk12 that Midgley had stuffed into the barrier at Blackhawk Farms.
+DeJarld raced the car until the end of the 1975 season when he sold it to fellow McKee enthusiast Ed Midgley to replace the Mk 12 that Midgley had stuffed into the barrier at Blackhawk Farms.
 Midgley ran the car in SCCA events, and it was also raced by Jerry Hansen at Blackhawk Farms in August 1976, where Hansen gave the Mk 18 its only known race win.
-Midgley crashed the Mk18 at Wentzville during 1976, damaging the nose, and requiring a conversion to a sportscar-style nose.
+Midgley crashed the Mk 18 at Wentzville during 1976, damaging the nose, and requiring a conversion to a sportscar-style nose.

 New for Dick DeJarld (Joliet, IL) in 1972, and raced in SCCA Formula A events.
 Appeared at the Michigan Pro F5000 event in 1973 but did not qualify from the heat.
 Raced by DeJarld until sold to Ed Midgley (Geneva, IL) for 1976, when it was also raced by Jerry Hansen at Blackhawk Farms.
 To Robert Goulet (Wauwatsoa, WI) for 1977, and raced in SCCA Formula A. Goulet converted the McKee to sports car bodywork for 1979, appearing at Brainerd in July that year in the ASR class.
 Raced in Can-Am in 1980 and 1981, then renamed the "Sabre 001" for Can-Am again in 1983, and again in 1985.
 To Bob McKee and raced by Bill Scott in CAT races in 1986 and 1987.
-Then restored to its original specification for new owner Tom Simpson (Peoria, IL), and used in vintage racing.
+Then restored to its original specification for new owner Tom Simpson (Peoria, IL), and used in vintage racing, appearing at the Chicago Historic Races at Road America in 1988.
 It ran alongside several other McKee cars in historic races at Road America in the early 1990s, and also ran at HSR Mid-Ohio in August 1993.
 After a 20-year gap, Simpson ran the Mk 18 again in historic events in 2006.
-Raced at the HAWK at Road America in July 2015.
+Appeared at Road America in July 2015, July 2016 and July 2017.
+Raced at VARAC Mosport Park 16-17 June 2018, and the WeatherTech International Challenge at Road America in July 2018, at Road America again in 2020, and at Watkins Glen in 2021.

-Driven by: Dick DeJarld, Jerry Hansen, Robert Goulet and Bill Scott.
+Driven by: Dick DeJarld, Ed Midgley, Jerry Hansen, Robert Goulet and Bill Scott.
 First race: Mid-America Raceway, 24 Sep 1972.
-Total of 18 recorded races.
+Total of 21 recorded races.

 My thanks to Road America historian Tom Schultz, former owner Ed Midgley, Tom Simpson's McKee Register and Ben Fritz.